Management of chronic headaches: Preventive medications

 The most common medicines used to treat chronic (daily) headaches are called prophylactic medicines, which are used to prevent headaches.
 Such preventive medication is taken on a daily basis, even when a person may not have a headache.
 Prophylactic medicines are recommended for chronic headache patients because varied experiments prove that the medications "reduce the frequency, severity, and disability associated with daily headaches".
 A majority of the prophylactic medications work by inhibiting or increasing neurotransmissions in the brain, often preventing the brain from interpreting pain signals.

 Preventive medicines include CGRP receptor antagonists, gabapentin (Neurontin), tizanidine (Zanaflex), fluoxetine (Prozac), amitriptyline (Elavil), and topiramate (Topamax).
 In testing, gabapentin was found to reduce the number of headache days a month by 9.1%.
 Tizanidine was found to decrease the average frequency of headaches per week, the headache intensity, and the mean headache duration.
 Through studies, Fluoxetine resulted in better mood ratings and "significant increases in headache-free days".
 Despite being associated with depression, antidepressants, such as amitriptyline, have been found to effectively treat "near-daily headaches" and numerous chronic pain conditions as well as improving mood and sleep—two possible triggers for people with chronic headaches.
 One study found that the headache frequency over a 28-day period lowered for chronic headache patients on topiramate.
 Another medication to prevent headaches is botulinum toxin type A (BoNTA or BOTOX), which is given by injection instead of being taken orally.
 In a clinical study of botulinum toxin type A, patients participating in the 9-month treatment period with three treatments experienced headache frequency decreases up to 50%.
 As with all medications, the preventive medications may have side effects.
 Since different people respond to drugs differently, people with chronic headaches may have to go through a "trial-and-error" period to find the right medications.
 The previously mentioned medicines can improve headaches, but physicians recommend multiple forms of treatments.

 Non-medicinal

 Physical therapy

 In addition to medicines, physical therapy is a treatment to help improve chronic headaches.
 In physical therapy, a patient works together with a therapist to help identify and change physical habits or conditions that affect chronic headaches.
 Physical therapy for chronic daily headaches focuses on the upper body, including the upper back, neck, and face.
 Therapists assess and improve the patient's body posture, which can aggravate headaches.
 During office sessions, therapists use manual therapy, such as a massage, stretching, or joint movement to release muscle tension.
 Other methods to relax muscles include heat packs, ice packs, and "electrical stimulation".
 Therapists also teach people with chronic headaches at-home exercises to strengthen and stretch muscles that may be triggering headaches.
-In physical therapy, the patient must take an active role to practice exercises and make changes to his or her lifestyle for there to be improvement.
+In physical therapy, the patient must take an active role to practice exercises and make changes to their lifestyle for there to be improvement.